mirucon/required-ja/required.md

     *   they can’t display logos
     *   they can’t display text, only accepted form would be displaying the image size, `400x300px`
     *   icons are allowed as long as they are not logos.
 A good example is a `photo camera` icon
-    *   they need to be bundled within the theme, don’t use third party placeholder services directly (e.g: `placeholder.com`).
+    *   they need to be bundled within the theme, don’t use third-party placeholder services directly (e.g: `placeholder.com`).

 #### Examples